EvansWinner/awesome-line-editors/README.md

 News including some observations about software bloat.

 ## led 1

 This is the "led" that is written in Lisp and compiled to Lua.

-*TBD*
+There are entirely too many editors called "led" in the world.
+I am marking them with numbers.

+You can get it [here](https://sourceforge.net/projects/led-text-editor/).
+I successfully ran it using `lua led.lua FILE` on x64 Ubuntu Linux.

 ## led 2

 This is the "led" that is a re-implementation of the CP/M ED.COM editor.

-Sage Hendricks has a re-implementation if the CP/M ED.COM for \*nix systems called [led](https://github.com/sage-etcher/leaf-context-editor)&nbsp;![GitHub](img/github.png) (for "leaf context editor").
+Sage Hendricks has a re-implementation if the CP/M ED.COM for \*nix systems called [led](https://github.com/sage-etcher/leaf-context-editor)&nbsp;![GitHub](img/github.png) (or "leaf context editor").
 I have been able to build it on a couple of platforms, but either I don't know how to invoke it, or it doesn't work.
-If you're a c hacker, please make it work and let me know.
+It runs on x64 Ubuntu Linux, but I found the documentation wholly inscrutable.
+If you're a c hacker, please make it work and let me know how.

 ## qed